mada360/Chrono-Lux/Final Report/Sections/Specification.md

 ### Stages

-It would be naïve for me to provide a detailed schedule of the activities and stages for my project, however I can identify what I will need to do and in which order as well as estimate a time frame for when I intend to begin the activity.
+It would be \mbox{na\"{i}ve} for me to provide a detailed schedule of the activities and stages for my project, however I can identify what I will need to do and in which order as well as estimate a time frame for when I intend to begin the activity.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Activity				Time Frame